 We parked in "Dinosaur"and then hiked to the tram stop which was a short distance away.
 About two trams later, amidst flying strollers including the latest Huey Tandem Two Seater complete with gun ports (cute) we got on one and then made it to the tram home port after a brief delay when one tram stalled.
 It was early and already 90 degrees and no breeze.

 We disembarked, and then hiked to a place where they check your bag and I was questioned about a 2 inch handy tool like a Leather-man by no less than one cop (retired NYC) and his supervisor as to it's intent, like I was going to take a ride apart.
-They totally missed the .380 in my back pocket.
-(Just kidding, I had the wallet holster there, but not the sidearm) I did however have an 4.5 inch Emerson CQ in my front pocket.
+(They could have totally missed the .380 in my back pocket.
+I had the wallet holster there, I did however have an 4.5 inch Emerson CQ in my front pocket).
 All these false searches are ridiculous.
 They do nothing and prove nothing.
 I could have brought a Laws or Scorpion in had I wanted too.

 After that debacle, you get to walk another distance to get to what I call the "Intersection of Oblivion".
 Many lost people conjugate here because once again they are lost, same ones that had no clue driving in, and already tired from walking off breakfast on their 1/2 mile journey to the front gate of the Kingdom and the first glimpse of the big concrete tree.
 Wow, the tree of life!
 Nope, more like a building in the shape of a tree with animals of concrete carved or molded in.
 Thats allowed in Mickey Mouse operations.